evgenyb/evgenyb.github.io/_posts/2021-01-28-kubernetes-service-proxy.md

 * `http://serviceb.foobar.svc.cluster.local/`
 * `http://servicec.foobar.svc.cluster.local/`

 Not only that requires changes at all 3 applications, but also may cause a possible down time at `AppC` during the migration period.
-In real life with hundreds of applications migrating to several namespaces, that can cause even longer down time and depending on dependency graph, can require a lot of deployment orchestration during transition period.
-What if some of the dependent applications can't be re-configured and re-deployed at the moment?
+In real life, with hundreds of applications migrating to several namespaces, that can cause even longer down time and depending on the dependency graph, can require a lot of deployment orchestration during transition period.
+Not to mention that it might be that some of the applications can't be re-configured and re-deployed at the moment.
 All these factors forced us to think how can we do such a migration with close to zero down time.

-## Proxy-service with ExternalName
+## Proxy with ExternalName Service type

 The solution that we came up with was to introduce a proxy-service at the old namespace with the same name as service being migrated, pointing to the service in new namespace.